CJ0206/Raspberry-Pi-Pico/Pico-RGB-Keypad/README.md

 The first entry on the right hand side of the `=` is either a Keyboard sequence of two or 3 keys separated by commas, or Text.
 So the above example sends CTRL+SHIFT+M. A full list of KeyCodes can be found [here](https://circuitpython.readthedocs.io/projects/hid/en/latest/api.html#adafruit-hid-keycode-keycode).

 For media control keys, these needed to be defined manually at the start of line 38, I have left a few unused common controls in the code which can be used or expanded upon.
-These can be seen on lined 189, 191, and 193:
+These can be seen on line 189 - 195:

 ```
 button_set[13] = [234, 0, 0, _blue] # Volume Up